 Give customers incentives to return

 If you have secured their email address, you might want to send them a discount voucher, or if you are in contact with them by mail or phone, you could give them an exclusive special offer not open to other customers and clients.
 This is likely to encourage your customers to come back rather than try out one of your competitors.
-For instance, if you sell printer cartridges, you could offer free shipping and a discount for customers who re-order within a certain period of time.
+For instance, if you sell printer cartridges, you could offer free shipping and a discount for customers who re-order within a certain period.

 Stores like Yours Clothing offer a discount voucher to existing customers who recommend new customers, while sites like Top Cashback offer additional cashback to customers who recommend new visitors to sign up.
-This approach provides a real motivation for existing customers to demonstrate their worth and bring new buyers your way.
+This approach provides real motivation for existing customers to demonstrate their worth and bring new buyers your way.

 Offer loyalty schemes